ginstrom/paladin-novel/cline_docs/characters.md

     *   Uses a rusty file to free himself, Gond, and Sim from their manacles on shore (Ch 2).
     *   Meets Maera (Ch 3).
     *   Participates in the ambush of slavers, notably freeing the horses (Ch 4).
-    *   Agrees to stay at the way-station to protect Alia, Dax, and Sim while Gond scouts Darach (Ch 4).
+    *   Agrees to stay at the way-station to protect Alia, Dax, and Sim while Gond scouts Blackwater (Ch 4).
     *   Reunites with Gond and meets Lira (Ch 5).
     *   Tracks settlement growth and new arrivals (Ch 13).
     *   **Pivotal question**: Asks Gond about his vengeance plans, triggering Gond's realization of transformation (Ch 13).